thejasvibr/combineall_cpp_python/optimising_notes.md

 | 192     | (too long?) | 47000    | ------------   |

 ## Moral of the story: when translating code to another language - be extra careful
+As usual, it turns out there was an issue with where I'd put the brackets in a for loop.
+The problem was that I'd only tested the 'simple' small matrix cases and moved on.
+However, the more detailed cases with >10 matrices is where the implementations started differing -- classic bug.

+## Naive C++ code isn't much faster than Python code: an independent example.
+To my luck, having developed a bit of familiarity with C++ with this project, I also began looking deeper into Martin Kreissig's code.
+I managed to run it with minor alterations (writing the results to a file so comparisons could be made), and voila I now had an independent
+C++ implementation for comparison.

+Turns out MK's C++ code wasn't much faster than the Python code, exactly like what I'd seen with my own C++ code.
+MK's code looked a lot like my code in that everything was pass by value.
+Perhaps the combination of recursion and pass-by-value made the code slow??

+After optimisation C++ is indeed faster.
+However, having thought this, I now wonder how much faster the Python code will be after running it through
+Cython.
+This may be worth a try - because it also keeps us closer to the Python world.